kartikk221/hyper-express/docs/Server.md

 * `close(uws_socket?: socket)`: Stops the specified or current listen socket immediately.
 Existing HTTP and WebSocket connections are not forcefully terminated.
     * **Note**: listen_socket is not required.
     * **Returns** a `Boolean` representing whether the socket was closed successfully.
+    * **Note** only a listen socket created by this server is accepted.
+Retained closed tokens and foreign tokens return `false` without entering the native close API.
 * `force_close()`: Stops listening and forcefully closes every native HTTP and WebSocket connection owned by this uWebSockets.js app.
     * **Returns** a `Boolean` representing whether the close operation was initiated.
 * `set_error_handler(Function: handler)`: Binds a global catch-all error handler that will attempt to catch synchronous/asynchronous errors.